Tees Valley Business is keen to help your business develop its workforce to reach their potential.

 We still have grant support available, the details of which can be found below.
 If you are a business that employs apprentices, you can find more information about Government support and guidance for employers by clicking here.

-Tees Valley Combined Authority are continuing to support Apprenticeships in Tees Valley and will be offering a new Grant for Apprenticeship starts from 1st February 2020.
+Tees Valley Combined Authority is continuing to support Apprenticeships in Tees Valley and will be offering a new Grant for Apprenticeship starts from 1st February 2020.

 Tees Valley Combined Authority supports the creation of Apprenticeships in the Tees Valley areas of Darlington, Hartlepool, Middlesbrough, Redcar & Cleveland and Stockton-on-Tees.
 The support is designed to assist employers who are committed to creating new Apprenticeships or progressing their existing Apprentice onto a higher level of Apprenticeship.